GenesysCloudBlueprints/aws-eventbridge-user-presence-update-blueprint/blueprint/index.md

 ### Third-party software

-* Python installed.
-Version used: 3.8.10.
+* Python version 3.8.10 or higher.
 For more information, see [Download Python](https://www.python.org/downloads/ "Opens the Download Python page") on the Python website.
-* Node.js installed.
-Version used: 14.0.0.
+* Node.js version 14.0.0 or higher.
 For more information, see [Node.js](https://nodejs.org/en/ "Opens the Node.js page") on the Node.js website.
-* AWS SAM CLI installed.
-Version used: 1.23.0.
+* AWS SAM CLI version 1.23.0 or higher.
 For more information, see [Install AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html "Opens the Install AWS SAM CLI page") on the AWS website.

 ## Implementation steps